What is Yoga for Pregnancy?

 - Thursday evening- 7.00-9.00pm (2 sessions)

 We operate our Yoga for Pregnancy sessions on a donation system because the Pregnancy and Parents Centre is a not-for-profit charity.
 We ask women to pay in consecutive blocks of 5 weeks and continue to do so until you wish to give up your space.
-The suggested donation for 5 consecutive weeks is £45.
-However, all our classes have concessionary rates and this is the same for the donation system for yoga.
+The suggested donation for 5 consecutive weeks is £50.
+This includes all equipment, refreshments and support.
+All our classes have concessionary rates and this is the same for the donation system for yoga.
 Please contact us about this if you need to know more.

 What other women thought of the class